Read This First

 Prompt 2: This tactic seems to be especially problematic when close-synonyms overlap in their definitions such as “young man” and “child”.
 The prosecution and defense will choose the term for a defendant that best fits their agenda.
 Comment on this common scenario.

-The anchors here are Young man, One rather dishonorable tactic in public discourse is moving from a, and This tactic seems to be especially problematic when close-synonyms.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Young man, One rather dishonorable tactic in public discourse is moving from a, and This tactic seems to be especially problematic when close-synonyms.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 One honest test after reading is whether the reader can use young man to sort a live borderline case or answer a serious objection about Connotative Equivocation.
 A good example should do more than decorate the point; it should reveal what would otherwise remain abstract.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.